-Each non-empty line in a data file describes one data point, except that records beginning with # (and also with ! on VMS) will be treated as comments and ignored.
+Each non-empty line in a data file describes one data point, except that records beginning with # will be treated as comments and ignored.

 Depending on the plot style and options selected, from one to eight values are read from each line and associated with a single data point.
 See using (p.
-134).
+136).